zaanposni/zaanposni/README.md

 - 👯 I’m looking to collaborate on ...

-Projects related to GitHub, Discord or useful libraries (like my [python library](https://github.com/zaanposni/vvspy) for a public transport API in germany)
+Projects related to GitHub, Discord, CLIs or Gaming

 - 📚 Latest Blog Posts ...